MicrosoftDocs/azure-reference-other/stream-analytics-docs/getarrayelement-azure-stream-analytics.md

 |123|1|
 |123|1|

-From there it is straightforward to aggregate the content if necessary:
+From there, you can easily aggregate the content if necessary:

 ```SQL
 SELECT